Personal Injury (PI) Program

 Medical providers have up to one year from date of service to submit bills to Medi-Cal for payment.
 DHCS has the right to collect for dates of services provided up to the date of settlement.

-If all, or a portion of the settlement will be placed into a special needs trust and you have questions, click here to be redirected to the Special Needs Trust Unit.
+If all, or a portion of the settlement will be placed into a special needs trust and you have questions, please visit the Special Needs Trust Unit webpage.

 Paying a Lien